jinyier/NEOS/README.md

     - Kaveh Shamsi : kshamsi@ufl.edu
     - Yier Jin : yier.jin@ece.ufl.edu

+# Upgrade Note #

+A version 2.0 was recently released at https://bitbucket.org/kavehshm/neos.
+Please use the binary in the new repo for testing.
+With the new version being released, we will not maintain the version 1.0 in this repo.

 # Capabilities #

 * neos has a parser written in boost::qi for reading in netlist files in Bench and Verilog formats supporting combinational circuits that use AND/NAND/OR/NOR/BUF/NOT/XOR/XNOR gates.
 A set of benchmark circuits are included in the /bench directory.